Key information gaps and development activities

 - Service pathways, impacts and outcomes for victim-survivors, perpetrators and families.

-- Select population groups, including perpetrators.
+- Select population groups, including people from culturally and linguistically diverse backgrounds.

 Table 1 provides further detail on current topics where national data for statistical purposes are not available or limited.